Atomica guides students, professionals and artists of all ages towards:

 Co-Founder, Managing Director & Lead Teacher

 Maria is a Brazilian-born educator and artist with extensive work experience and knowledge in theater, music, arts and literacy, and cross-cultural engagement.
 Maria studied with theater director Augusto Boal and taught classes and workshops that focus on Theatre of the Oppressed techniques for the American Repertory Theater, Harvard Extension School, Lesley University, and several other non-profits in Boston, MA and Sarasota, FL.
 She worked at the Harvard Art Museums developing, coordinating, and teaching gallery classes to immigrants in English, Portuguese and Spanish and at the Community Art Center in Cambridge, MA leading the Community Programs and Public Art Initiatives.
 Maria has served as the Manager for Arts Integration for Any Given Child Sarasota at Sarasota County Schools.
-She is a Chopra Center Certified Primordial Sound Meditation teacher, a Reiki Master, and is currently working towards becoming an Ayurveda Health Counselor at the Florida Academy of Ayurveda.
+She is a Chopra Center Certified Primordial Sound Meditation teacher, a Reiki Master, and an Ayurvedic Health Counselor.